Portfolio Analysis- 7 Methods And Techniques For Product Position

 • Market growth rate

-• The breadth of product line
+• The breadth of the product line

 • Technology